olvaffe/olv-notes/graphics/apis/glsl.md

 ## Chapter 4.
 Variables and Types

+- all variables and functions must be declared before being used
+  - they must have types and optionally qualifiers
 - 4.1.
 Basic Types
+  - basic types
+    - void, bool, int, uint, float
+    - vec2, vec3, vec4, and boolean and signed/unsigned integer variants
+    - mat2, mat3, mat4, and matMxN (column major)
+    - samplers
+      - only in function parameters or uniforms
+    - struct
+    - NO pointers
+  - `mat2x3` is a 3 by 2 matrix.
+That is, 3 rows and 2 columns.
+  - a matrix is initialized in a column major fashion, just as in `glLoadMatrix`.
+    - unrelated, but recall that `glMultMatrix` is applied on the right side of the current matrix
+  - there are texture-combined sampler types
+    - `gsampler*`
+    - both GL and VK use them
+  - there are also (separated) texture and sampler types
+    - VK only
+  - `layout(location=2, binding=3) uniform sampler2D s;`
+    - this binds the sampler to unit 3
+    - `glUniformi(2, 3)`
+  - Arrays
+    - arrays may be declared with or without a size
+    - an array without a size can only be indexed with a constant expression
+      - so that the compiler can derive its size
+  - implicit conversions
+    - int and uint to float
+    - ivec[234] and uvec[234] to vec[234]
 - 4.2.
 Scoping
 - 4.3.
 Storage Qualifiers
+  - local read/write memory if no qualifier
+  - `const`: a compile-time constant or a function parameter that is read-only
+  - `in`, `centroid in`: linkage into a shader from a previous stage
+    - `attribute`: deprecated
+    - `centroid`: is ignored for single-sample rasterization.
+For multisample rasterization, the interpolation must be evaluated at any location in the pixel or any of the sample point, and the location must fall inside the primitive.
+When `centroid` is not given, the interpolation may be evaluated at any location in the pixel or any of the sample point.
+  - `out`, `centroid out`: linkage out of a shader to a subsequent stage
+    - `varying`, `centroid varying`: deprecated
+  - `uniform`
+  - outputs from a VS and inputs to a FS can be further qualified with
+    - `smooth`: perspective correct interpolation
+    - `flat`: no interpolation
+    - `noperspective`: linear interpolation
+  - It is expected that the graphic hardware will have a small number of fixed vector locations in FS.
+Each non-matrix input variable takes up one such location.
+A matrix input takes up multisample locations, equal to the number of columns.
 - 4.4.
 Layout Qualifiers
 - 4.5.
 Interpolation Qualifiers
 - 4.6.
 Parameter Qualifiers
+  - `in`, `out`, `inout`
 - 4.7.
 Precision and Precision Qualifiers
+  - `highp`, `mediump`, and `lowp`
+  - the syntax is defined, but it has not effect
+  - `precision <precision-qualifier> <type>` can change the default precision of a type
 - 4.8.
 Variance and the Invariant Qualifier
+  - a output variable may have different values from the same expression in different shaders.
+To avoid that for multi-pass rendering, `invariant` may be used.
 - 4.9.
 The Precise Qualifier
 - 4.10.
 Memory Qualifiers
 - 4.11.
 Specialization-Constant Qualifier
 - 4.12.
 Order and Repetition of Qualification
 - 4.13.
 Empty Declarations

 ## Chapter 5.
 Operators and Expressions